Chichester Runners organises a Couch to 5K course for beginners every year, following the well known NHS 9-week Couch to 5K program.

 When?

-Our Couch to 5k group usually starts in early April and gets to 5k in June, so they can enjoy running and establish the habit through the summer months.
-That suits most people and gives them the best chance of getting to the end – adding dark evenings and grim winter weather to the mix really doesn’t help the motivation.
+Our 2026 Couch to 5K course starts on Monday 30th March, as soon as the evenings get light again, and goes through to early June, so you can enjoy running and establish the regular habit through the summer months.
+That suits most people and gives them the best chance of getting to the end – adding dark evenings and grim winter weather to the mix really doesn’t help the motivation!

-The group usually meets at 6:30pm on Mondays and Thursdays, at the Rugby Club at the northern end of Oaklands Park.
+The group meets at 6:30pm on Mondays and Thursdays at the Rugby Club at the northern end of Oaklands Park.

 How Much?

-Chichester Runners doesn’t do this for the money.
+Chichester Runners doesn’t do this for the money; we do it because we love running with our friends.

-We’ll ask you for £10 at the start, as a commitment.
-And we’ll give it back to you when you finish the last session.
+But, we’ll ask you for £10 at the start, as a commitment to yourself, and we’ll give it back to you when you finish the last session.
 Anything left over goes on cakes and prosecco for the rest.

-If the tenner is an obstacle: don’t worry – we won’t push you for it.
-And if it takes more to keep you interested, we’ll happily let you make a bigger bet with yourself.
+If the tenner is an obstacle to you signing up: don’t worry – we won’t push you for it, it’s just a bet with yourself after all.
+And if it takes more to keep you interested, we’ll happily let you make a bigger bet with yourself!

 Why Do It?